How to Get Through Jet Lag with Babies and Toddlers

 Time to accept the reality of jet lag with babies and move on.

 If you are mentally prepared to not sleep very well for a night or two, your trip will be a hundred times better.
 I promise.
 If you try to force it those first few days you will only get frustrated and will pay for it in the long run.

 Get some food

 When the kids wake up at 4am give them breakfast.
 Don’t fight it.
 Don’t try to give them a glass of water and put them back to bed.
 Their jet lag baby bodies just told them it is time to eat.
 They will make you listen to their needs even if it means crying for the next four hours.

 - If you are way too tired to play a rousing game of peek-a-boo with your jet lag baby, pop some Curious George on or another favorite show.

 Get back in bed

-Now that I have figured out the system that works for us and gets us through jet lag with babies, I’m sure my boys will change on me.
+Now that I have figured out the system that works for us and gets us through jet lag with toddlers, I’m sure my boys will change on me.
 However, after our disastrous first night in Switzerland last year, I have learned to just go with the flow.
-Even in Hawaii this month we were all up at 4:30am, but back in bed by 7am for a nice three-hour nap.
+Even in Hawaii we were all up at 4:30am, but back in bed by 7am for a nice three-hour nap.

 It’s not perfect, but anything you try is better than nothing with it comes to jet lag with babies.